dimikave/opencv-tut/README.md

-# opencv-tut
+# OpenCV Tutorial
-A repo with python scripts for basic opencv operations
+This repository has basic python OpenCV scripts and was created during the OpenCV tutorial : https://www.youtube.com/watch?v=oXlwWbU8l2o